Sv443/Sv443/README.md

 ### Hi there, I'm Sv443
 I am a 20 year old Full Stack Developer from Germany.
 My interests are in open source software, server and web development and hardware.
-Most of my projects are made with or for Node.js, nginx, Linux, Arduino or C++.
+Most of my projects are made with or for Node.js, Linux, Arduino or C++.
 Although I love working in a familiar environment, I'm always open to try out new technologies and want to continue learning and improving my skills.

 ### What I'm currently working on: